Pick / avoid summary (fast)

 If you only read one section, read this — these are the checks that force redesigns or budget surprises.

-- Real trade-off: Salesforce is the enterprise CRM platform; HubSpot is the unified GTM suite optimized for adoption and lifecycle workflows.
+- Real trade-off: Salesforce is the enterprise CRM platform optimized for maximum customization and governance at scale; HubSpot is the unified GTM suite optimized for fast adoption, lifecycle reporting, and marketing-to-sales cohesion.

 - SMB pipeline CRM vs enterprise CRM platform: How complex is your data model (accounts, products, territories, renewals)?